 I knew I didn’t want the same old sex and positions every time, and he felt the same way.
 We wanted to explore all of our options with each other, and for the first time, I genuinely felt comfortable being naked around someone.
 I honestly attribute a lot of my self-love growth to having a healthy and comfortable sex life, but everyone is different.
 That’s the beauty of this.

 For us, sex isn’t about turning on music and dimming the lights.
 We aren’t the slow, love making type of couple.
 While we do make love, we also like to have fun and spice it up.
 It’s kind of like that cringe-worthy line in 50 Shades where the male lead says, “I don’t make love.
 I fuck.”
-As much as I’m wincing at that statement, it’s partially true for our love life.
+As much as I’m wincing at that statement, it’s can be true some of the time for our love life.

 In the Bedroom